snowplow-incubator/snowplow-micro-examples/README.md

 In Nightwatch a test involves 3 phases:
 1. Preparing a state:
-    1. Reset Micro command - deleting the cache in micro so that each test has independent events from other tests
+    1. Reset Micro command - deleting the cache in Micro so that each test has independent events from other tests
     2. Configure Nightwatch to interact with your app
 2. Taking an action:
     Nightwatch interacts with the app creating events
 3. Making an assertion on the resulting state:
-    Nighwatch requests the state of micro and based on a test performs the corresponding assertions
+    Nighwatch requests the state of Micro and based on a test performs the corresponding assertions

 #### 4.1.4 Organisation of tests